andrew/ultimate-awesome/README.md

 - [awesome-learn-datascience](https://github.com/siboehm/awesome-learn-datascience) - :chart_with_upwards_trend: Curated list of resources to help you get started with Data Science.
 - [competitive-programming](https://github.com/kothariji/competitive-programming) - A one-stop Destination✏️ for all your Competitive Programming Resources.📗📕    Refer CONTRIBUTING.md for contributions.
 - [awesome-project-management](https://github.com/shahedbd/awesome-project-management) - Awesome lists about Project Management interesting and useful topics.
+- [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-computational-social-science](https://github.com/gesiscss/awesome-computational-social-science) - A list of awesome resources for Computational Social Science.
 - [awesome-question-answering](https://github.com/dapurv5/awesome-question-answering) - Resources, datasets, papers on Question Answering.
 - [awesome-livewire](https://github.com/imliam/awesome-livewire) - 🚀 A curated list of awesome resources related to Livewire.